OAKRIDGE HIGH SCHOOL - CODE OF CONDUCT

 • Come to class with the appropriate book(s) and other necessary materials.

 • Submit assignments on the due date and to study for tests, examinations, and final evaluations.
-Assignments submitted late might lead to mark deductions.
+Assignments submitted late might lead to lower marks because the student loses the opportunity to receive timely, descriptive feedback.

-• Extensions are to be negotiated in advance of a due date, not on the day the assignment is due.
+• Extensions are to be negotiated in advance of a due date, not on the day, or after, the assignment is due.

 • Come to class on all assessment and evaluation days unless attending a school sanctioned event.